MatSim91/Milestone-Project-3-Equations-and-Math/README.md

         2. When User is Logged Out: Checked the "More Details" option to make sure it was not displaying.

 -   ### Testing Compendium page (compendium.html):
-    1. Tested the Search Bar to make sure the "Reset" option works and clean the filtered searchs.
+    1. Tested the Search Bar to make sure the "Reset" option works and clean the filtered search.

     2. Tested the "Search" option to make sure it was searching correctly the Scientist Name, Born in field, Field of Research and Nobel Laureate.